Bárbara Domingos

 Bárbara de Kassia Godoy Domingos (born 2 March 2000) is a Brazilian individual rhythmic gymnast.
-She is the 2023 and 2024 Pan American Championships all-around champion, the 2023 Thiais Grand Prix ribbon gold medalist, and the first Brazilian rhythmic gymnast to qualify for the individual all-around final at the World Championships.
+She is a two-time (2023, 2024) Pan American Championships all-around champion and the first Brazilian rhythmic gymnast to qualify for the individual all-around final at the World Championships.
 She competed at the 2024 Paris Olympics in the rhythmic individual all-around and qualified for the final.

+On the national level, she is a six-time (2017, 2019, 2021, 2022, 2025, 2026) Brazilian all-around champion.

 Career

 Domingos took up gymnastics at age six.
-She began her training as an artistic gymnast, but switched to rhythmic gymnastics upon a coach's recommendation.
+She began her training as an artistic gymnast, but she switched to rhythmic gymnastics upon a coach's recommendation.

+2016-17: First international events

-Domingos competed at the 2016 Pan American Championships in Mérida, winning team silver, silver in ribbon and bronze in hoop.
+Domingos competed at the 2016 Pan American Championships in Mérida, Mexico, winning team silver, silver in ribbon and bronze in hoop.

-At the 2017 Daytona Beach Pan American Championships, she won team bronze.

-In 2018, at the South American Games in Cochabamba, Domingos won gold with ball, and silver in all-around, hoop and ribbon.
-At the South American Championships in Melgar, she won team gold, gold in all-around, hoop, clubs and ribbon, and silver in ball.
-At the Pan American Championships in Lima, she won team bronze and a bronze in ribbon.
+At the 2017 Pan American Championships in Daytona Beach, US, she won the bronze medal in the team competition with Natália Gaudio, Mariany Miyamoto and Karine Walter.
+On 2–4 June, she competed at the World Challenge Cup Guadalajara and took 24th place in the all-around.